cristibaluta/invoice-cmd/README.md

 	invoice list

 Generate a new invoice.
-Common data from the last invoice will be used (and incremented when necessary) in the current invoice:
+Data from the last invoice will be used (and incremented when necessary) in the current invoice.
+In this way if details changes you don't need to change the template data

 	invoice generate -date 2016.11.16 -hours 184 -value 5776 -tva 0 -rate 9.25 -exchange-rate 4.44 -series IMG -nr 66